-Adding some TTRPG flair to the tree or house can be a great way to show off some of your style and give something with special meaning for your kids to decorate with.
+Adding some tabletop RPG flair to the tree or house can be a great way to show off some of your style and give something with special meaning for your family to decorate with.
 There are so many fun ornaments out there, so here are just a few to get you started:

 You can also add some unique stockings to your decorations!
 Whether you have a new adventurer you are getting a stocking for or just want to change things up, these can be yet another decoration to theme (especially if you plan on filling them with minis, dice, etc. from this list).

-If your family typically does a donation around the holidays or you want to teach young kids about helping others, there are actually a few TTRPG/D&D related charities that you could donate to:
+If your family typically does a donation around the holidays or you want to teach young kids about helping others, there are actually a few tabletop RPG and D&D related charities that you could donate to:

 If your family is into Critical Role, there is also the Critical Role Foundation!
 It is the Critical Role team’s charity organization, and they raise money to help several different causes.
 The fundraising campaign changes from time to time (check their site for latest), but I’ve definitely seen a trend towards supporting education and children’s needs.
 You can support either by a straight donation or by purchasing some of their merch (which would also be a nice gift to give someone).